narirou/KadenProject/README.md

 ##LUGVE - KADEN PROJECT :: SWITCH

-This is a SimpleOpenNI + Processing example of moving light by using hand.
+This is a example using Kinect + SimpleOpenNI + Processing to move the light by hand.

 ###Manual

 * Space Key : Change the light mode ( LED / PERTICLE )

+* Enter Key : Toggle ( ON / OFF )

 * 1 - 5 Key : Change a size of the light source